stdombek/docs/content/en/docs/Bulk Edit/_index.md

 - **Bulk edit: Can build query**: This permission allows the user to build and test a query, and preview matched records in the Bulk edit app.
 - **Bulk edit: Can view logs** This permission allows the user to download and view logs in the Bulk Edit app.
 - **Bulk edit: In app - Edit inventory records** This permission allows the user to edit a field in multiple inventory records in the Bulk Edit app.
+- **Bulk edit: In app - Edit user records**.
+This permission allows the user to edit a field in multiple user records in the Bulk edit app.
 - **Bulk edit: In app - View inventory records** This permission allows the user to view a list of identified inventory records in the Bulk Edit app.
 - **Bulk edit: Local - Edit user records** This permission allows the user to edit a field in multiple identified user records in the Bulk Edit app by uploading a .csv file.
 - **Bulk edit: Local - View user records** This permission allows the user to view a list of identified user records in Bulk Edit by uploading a .csv file.